-In Bani Basu’s Quintuplets, one of my favorites in the collection, five school friends reunite after several years, in their middle age.
+In Bani Basu’s Quintuplets, one of my favourites in the collection, five school friends reunite after several years, in middle age.
 Having walked arduous paths in their lives, they together pledge to support each other letting their sisterhood resurrect them.

 Minakshi Sen’s autobiographical Face is a prisoner’s quest for a little tenderness and humanity while serving her time.

-Suchitra Bhattacharya’s Good Woman, Bad Woman deftly and sensitively talks about the issue of marital rape and reminds us of the double standards of Indian society which persist till day, a strong favorite from the collection.
+Suchitra Bhattacharya’s Good Woman, Bad Woman deftly and sensitively talks about the issue of marital rape and reminds us of the double standards of Indian society which persist till the day, a strong favourite from the collection.

 Finally, Anita Agnihotri Chattopadhyay’s The Drowned Man with a political backdrop lays bare how gender and religion can be exploited for personal gains and how a man’s education has very little to do with the way he treats women.